Kritarth2002/IPL_analysis_2008-2022/README.md

    - Refresh data in Power BI to load the IPL data.
    - Interact with the dashboard to explore IPL insights.

-## Video Demo

-Check out our video demo for a detailed walkthrough of the IPL analysis dashboard: